 Lawsuit charges that Nazi gold funded Vatican ratlines

-New hope is being held out for the elderly survivors of the Croatian Holocaust.
-In 1999 they launched their claim for compensation against the Franciscans and the Vatican Bank, but ten years later their claims were rejected because the American court said it lacked jurisdiction over the Vatican Bank.
-However, in 2011 the Vatican was obliged to create a monitoring body to prevent money laundering and this may provide a way to reopen the case.
+In 1999 the elderly survivors of the Croatian Holocaust launched their claim for compensation against the Franciscans and the Vatican Bank, but ten years later their claims were rejected because the American court said it lacked jurisdiction over the Vatican Bank.
+The Vatican Bank was further shielded by the internal Vatican monitoring body set up to prevent money laundering.

 Racial mythology invented to sanction religious persecution

 "It is in the tradition of Balkan ruling circles to use genocide in order to create pure ethnic territories."
 World War II provided the perfect cover for this.
 The Axis powers wanted a satellite state in the Balkans, the Vatican wanted to move the historic Catholic-Orthodox divide eastward and the rest of the world was distracted by a global war.